tamimology/docker-cloudflare-setup/README.md

 #### The first step in the whole setup, is to have a Cloudflare account

 Simply, open the official website from [here](https://dash.cloudflare.com/sign-up) to sign up.
-Just use you preferred email and password.
+Just use your preferred email and password.

-After that, the main dashboard will open, allowing you to add a new site, which you have already signed up for (check [here](/README.md#creating-a-dns) to check how to get a free DNS service.
+After that, the main dashboard will open, allowing you to add a new site, which you have already signed up for (check [here](/README.md#creating-a-dns) to see how to get a free DNS service).

 #### **NOTE:** *Never use the DuckDNS service with Cloudflare as it is not supported*